carboneio/carbone/doc/webserver.md

 mv /path/to/carbone/binary ./carbone
 ```

 When Carbone On-premise is executed for the first time, default folders are created automatically ([explanation here](#Carbone-Options-overview)).
-Custom plugins should be inserting in the `plugin` folder.
+Custom plugins should be inserted in the `plugin` folder.

 ### Override write template

-To override template writing, the file `storage.js` in the `plugin` folder have to be created.
+To override template writing, the file `storage.js` in the `plugin` folder has to be created.
 The function to export is `writeTemplate` and is described as follow:

 ```js
 const fs = require('fs');